-Created as a platform for artistic and cultural experimentation and exchange, Alserkal Residency seeks to provide the infrastructure and support that would allow cultural practitioners to fully engage with the region.
+Alserkal Residency was created as a platform for artistic experimentation and discursive exchange, seeking to support cultural producers as they research themes pertinent to their respective practices, in the city of Dubai.
+The programme is designed to be immersive and engage the local interdisciplinary community through a series of public events and conversations.
 Founded by Abdelmonem Bin Eisa Alserkal and the Alserkal family, the Residency focuses on research-based and socially-engaged practices.

 To support cultural practitioners through a process of exploration, experimentation, and research, and to foster an interdisciplinary community engaged with the cultural landscape of the Middle East, North Africa and South Asia.

 Split into three cycles – Spring, Summer and Fall – via a combination of open calls and solicited proposals, Alserkal Residency is open to emerging and mid-career artists, as well as curators, writers, and researchers working in related fields.
 We encourage application proposals that reflect, in a broad sense, an interest in the regional context.

 The primary focus of the Residency is to foster an exploration of ideas.
 While there is no production requirement, residents are expected to take part in a dynamic public programme that engages local and regional audiences, establishing dialogue with both their peers and the UAE community.

 Based in a new 6,000 sq. foot warehouse space located in the heart of Alserkal Avenue, designed by UAE-based architectural collective ‘a hypothetical office’, each cycle can accommodate up to six residents.

 Amanda Abi Khalil